zyfinity01/IndigiCloud-ENGR489-Project-Automated-Ansible-Installer/Installing-Ubuntu/Installing-Ubuntu.md

 ![connecting via ssh](connecting-ssh.png)

-## Step 4: Extending the LVM where the ubuntu install is:
+## Step 4: Extending the LVM where the ubuntu install is to use all allocated space:

 Find the LV Path variable: